SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 ![](images/query8rollup1.png)

-Dashboard queries are a little more complicated, you have to read out the distinct number of IP addresses by calling the hll_cardinality function.
+4. Dashboard queries are a little more complicated, you have to read out the distinct number of IP addresses by calling the hll_cardinality function.

-4. In the Psql console copy and paste the following to create a report using the hll_cardinality function
+5. For this open a **New Query** console and paste the following to create a report using the hll_cardinality function

 ```
 SELECT site_id, ingest_time as minute, request_count,